Devihem/Devihem/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="33%" align="right" alt="Github" src="https://github.com/Devihem/Devihem/blob/main/background_github.png" />

-I'm curious and inventive .
-In my free time i like to read articles about the new technology , devices and ideas .
-Currently i started studying about programing

-- 🔭 I’m currently studing for softwate engineer with Python in [SoftUni](https://softuni.bg/curriculum).
+- 🔭 I currently study for software engineer with Python in [SoftUni](https://softuni.bg/curriculum).

 - ⚡ I'm curious and inventive .
 In my free time i like to read articles about the new technologys , devices and project-ideas.